Sign up, and you'll be able to vote in polls. Sign up

 Cars depreciate in a downward sloping curve so each year you will pay less in depreciation than you did the previous year.
 After 4 to 5 years or longer you will be paying much less in depreciation than you would in monthly lease payments.
 I’m not going to argue that leasing is better than paying cash or getting a loan.
 I will try to argue that in certain situations leasing isn’t a bad way to buy a car.
 A lease is just another way to pay for the depreciation of a vehicle, which you will pay no matter how you buy a vehicle.
 I will walk through the actual lease calculation so you will know what to look for in a good lease.

-When you lease a car the dealership sells the car to a financial institution, which checks the credit of the customer and then decides to let them drive the car for a prescribed amount of time and miles.
+When a car is leased the dealership sells the car to a financial institution, which checks the credit of the customer and then decides to let them drive the car for a prescribed amount of time and miles.
 The bank calculates the lease using the future value of the vehicle which they predict.
 Essentially the bank looks into its crystal ball and takes a guess as to what the value will be on that vehicle at the end of the lease.
 The payment the customer makes to the bank is designed to cover the depreciation to a point, after which the bank takes the car back, runs it through the auction and tries to get the rest of their money back.

 In my opinion the biggest advantage to a lease is this...by leasing you are transferring the risk of the car's depreciation to the bank.
 If it depreciates more than what the bank expected, that’s not your problem.
 The bank will recoup what they can at auction.
 Leasing might be a good idea for someone who knows their situation is going to change in a few years and wants a lower payment then they would have had if they had done a loan on that same new car.
 For example if you have a couple kids and in a few years think you may have a third, you may end up needing a car with 3 rows.
 So you might decide to lease a two row vehicle and then buy the more expensive 3 row vehicle later.
 Or if you are about to lose a few kids to college, marriage (or intentionally lose a teenager in the forest) then consider leasing the big family mover and then downsize when you don’t need the big car any more.
 You are going to pay for the depreciation however you buy the car.
 You might as well have the bank worry about how much the car will depreciate and then walk away and buy something else.